prodevmentor/blog/_drafts/most_meetings_suck_how_to_make_them_better.md

 The river guide can be a developer, project manager or any person really.
 They have a simple job: set the agenda, set time boxes and push people who abuse the time boxes.
 In our community forums developers sign up for a 3 week commitment to run the meetings and contribute.

-What tips and ticks have you found to make your meetings more effective?
+What tips and tricks have you found to make your meetings more effective?